Chambers and Partners: Law firm submissions 101

 But, do keep in mind, if you want to keep that ranking year over year, Chambers will become an oh-so-fun annual event.
 It’s not a one-and-done deal.
 Instead, Chambers is like the aunt who is emotionally taxing at Thanksgiving.
 She’s so much work, but man oh man does the reward of her mashed potatoes make her presence worth it.

 There is no limit to the number of nominations a firm can submit, but really be mindful.
-Given the robust nature of the submission, really swing for the practice areas in which you think you can score a ranking.
+Given the robust nature of the submission, focus on the practice areas in which you think you can score a ranking.

 Okay.
 I’m sold.
 Our firm would benefit from a Chambers ranking.
 What now?